'Covert' confessions about volatile, violent relationship detailed at murder trial

 "I feared for his life - it was an incident away in my eyes."

-That incident came in December 2020 when Joyce allegedly murdered Berry, 55.
+That incident came in December 2020 when Joyce allegedly murdered Berry, 55 at his Main North Road home.

 She stabbed him repeatedly and cut his throat then buried his body in a compost heap in his own backyard.